 The Best New Electric Cars Coming Soon

 Every year, the lineup of new all-electric cars, trucks and SUVs continues to get stronger, bigger and faster.
 Today, major automakers continue to release new electric cars at an astounding rate.
 If you think a zero-emission vehicle might be in your future, join us on a quick journey to discover the best new electric cars coming soon for 2022 and beyond.
 We have listed the vehicles below in alphabetical order by brand.
-As they appear in showrooms, you’ll also find them listed in our GreenCars Marketplace and EV Catalog.
+As they appear in showrooms, you’ll also find them listed in our GreenCars Marketplace powered by Driveway.
 Now, let's check out these all-electric machines!

 Audi A6 e-tron – 2022